Young man with headphones writes while looking at laptop

 Session Objectives:

-• Describe how public health develops, exercises, and maintains preparedness and response strategies and plans in accordance with established guidelines to address natural or other disasters and emergencies, including special protection of vulnerable populations
+• Describe how public health develops, exercises, and maintains preparedness and response strategies and plans in accordance with established guidelines, and to address a range of events including natural or other disasters, communicable disease outbreaks, environmental emergencies, or other events, which may be acute or occur over time.

-• Detail how public health coordinates with federal, state, and local emergency managers and other first responders and operates within, and as necessary leads, the incident management system
+• Detail how public health coordinates with federal, state, and local emergency managers and other first responders, and private sector and nonprofit partners; and operate within, and as necessary lead, the incident management system.

-• Demonstrate how to establish and promote basic, ongoing community readiness, resilience, and preparedness by enabling the public to take necessary action before, during, or after a disaster
+• Demonstrate how to establish and promote basic, ongoing community readiness, resilience, and preparedness by enabling the public to take necessary action before, during, or after a disaster, emergency, or public health event.

 Learning Activities: